menacit/logging_course/34-agents.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Miguel Discart (CC BY-SA 2.0)" -->
 Some applications/devices support
-logging of standard protocols like
-Syslog, GELF and plain HTTP.
+logging using standard protocols like Syslog, GELF and plain HTTP.

 In many cases, we need to utilize end-point software to collect and